Irish mob: Prohibition and the Cleveland Syndicate

-"Handsome" Larry Davidson a former prohibition agent, and Dan F. Coughlin operated a rum-running organization on Lake Erie from Cleveland.
+"Handsome" Larry Davidson a former prohibition agent, and Dan F. Coughlin operated a rum-running organisation on Lake Erie from Cleveland.
 The ring imported liquor from Canada to Cedar Point and Toledo and then distributed the alcohol to the Chicago area.

 The gang also had an overland route from Florida to transport booze.
 A member of the ring, Ollie Zess, bribed Coast Guardsmen to accomplish the bootlegging.

 In the late 1930s, Arthur B. McBride launched a wire service that supplied bookmakers with the results of horse races.
 He also invested in the Continental Press and Empire News, both based in Cleveland and run by mobsters Morris "Mushy" Wexler and Sam "Gameboy" Miller.
 James Ragen, another friend and associate in the wire business, was murdered in 1946 in a Chicago gangland feud.
 A federal grand jury in 1940 indicted 18 people, including McBride and Wexler, over the supply of information used in gambling.
 The allegations were based on federal laws that forbade interstate transmission of lottery results; prosecutors treated the race results as lottery lists.
 He was never arrested or tried over his role in the business.
 McBride went on to found the Cleveland Browns.